Azure/ARM-private-deployment/README.md

 # Deploying ARM Templates with Linked Templates from a Private Repository

-This repository contains documentation and sample code for deploying an ARM template which references additional nested templates from a private Azure Devops or Github repository by uploading as an Azure Template Spec and then triggering a build of the Azure Template Spec.
+This repository contains documentation and sample code for deploying an ARM template which references additional nested templates from a private Azure DevOps or Github repository by uploading as an Azure Template Spec and then triggering a build of the Azure Template Spec.

 > Please note the Azure Template Specs are currently in [Public Preview](https://techcommunity.microsoft.com/t5/azure-governance-and-management/arm-template-specs-is-now-public-preview/ba-p/2103322).